telerik/winforms-docs/themes/theme-tutorials/customizing-material-theme.md

 14\. **Grid Alternating Row Color - PrimaryFocus with 51opacity(20%)(white background)**: Source – 234, 236, 246; Destination – 245, 233, 247

->note **RadCheckmark/RadCheckbox** uses images for its different states and the Color Blending wizard may not convert all the pixels correctly.
+>tip **RadCheckmark/RadCheckbox** uses images for its different states and the Color Blending wizard may not convert all the pixels correctly.
 So you can replace these images with your custom ones.

 # See Also